Brian099/AI-music-recommend/README.md

 ---

-# Embeat: Acoustic Feature Based Music Recommendation System
+# Embeat: A Music Recommendation System Based on Acoustic Features

 ## Introduction